ujjwalprakashsinha/jira_flow_metrics_extractor/README.md

         - -  Please ensure that the JQL does not contain double quotes (") and are replaced by single quotes (')

    - `board_id` => the jira board id, for example (https://jira.abc.com/secure/RapidBoard.jspa?rapidView=12345) the number after rapidview

+   - `active` => this is an optional value and can be set to false/true.
+This value ensures (non)visibility of this listing when the program is executed.